gohugoio/hugoreleaser/README.md

 There are more details about change grouping etc. in this [this project's configuration](./hugoreleaser.toml).

+For the third option, you can set a custom release notes template to use in `template_filename`.
+See the default template in [staticfiles/templates/release-notes.gotmpl](./staticfiles/templates/release-notes.gotmpl) for an example.

 ## Why another Go release tool?

 If you need a Go build/release tool with all the bells and whistles, check out [GoReleaser](https://github.com/goreleaser/goreleaser).
 This project was created because [Hugo](https://github.com/gohugoio/hugo) needed some features not on the road map of that project.
 Hugo is using this tool for its next release, fingers crossed.